 If you are worried about squirrels in your neighborhood dining on bird eggs, take a moment to learn more about the typical squirrel diet.

-Squirrels Eat Almost Anything
+Squirrels Eat Eggs and Almost Anything Else

 Squirrels naturally look for nuts and native plants to fill their bellies.
 However, squirrels eat almost anything.
 The foods that they tend to look for include acorns, tree bark, flowers, fruits, vegetables, insects, and various plants.